-And the even example that you realize a normalization of that, everyone knows the Ninth Ward as this Black neighborhood that was almost destroyed by Katrina.
+And even the example that you realize a normalization of that, everyone knows the Ninth Ward as this Black neighborhood that was almost destroyed by Katrina.
 People also know the story of Ruby Bridges.
 Ruby Bridges was a Black girl that was desegregating a school in the Ninth Ward.
 It was an all-white school, in an all-white neighborhood.
 And so with that, I do wonder, going back to your understanding of the South growing up in both Alabama and Mississippi, how do you think your appreciation of space and your ownership of that space has changed with your generation, the way that your parents couldn't have or didn't expect to have?

 Mary Annaïse Heglar (06:40):

-That's so interesting because now I'm thinking back on Birmingham too.
+That's so interesting, because now I'm thinking back on Birmingham too.
 I grew up there in the '80s and '90s, and I've always thought of Birmingham as this Black, Black, Black city.